 Soggy Friday – Weather that Scotland is famous for

 It was a day of learning from each other.
 Scott and his family had never really tried to do any puzzle caches before, so Scott was learning a bit about that.
-And I’d never been walking in the woods in Scotland before.
+And I’d never walked in the woods in Scotland before.
 Scott’s main guidance tips were a) the caches are pretty much bound to be next to a path, as going anywhere else would risk dangerously boggy ground and b) it’s a good idea to assume that the path you’re on is likely to loop around rather than looking for another, or trying to walk cross-country when you don’t know the terrain.
 Wise advice indeed.

 After completing the first loop (of about 24 caches) we retired to a nearby garden centre for a bit of lunch.
 The one in question had some nice warming soup.
 Not an obvious choice for most places in August, but very welcome on this particular day.

 In the afternoon the rain seemed to have slowed up a bit, so we went for another one of the two circuits hoping to be able to finish that quickly and see how we stood.
 That one had 16 caches on an elongated loop starting from Banchory’s Cricket Club and Curling Club.
 Neither sporting venue was in use.
-They have an open air curling rink which was, for all intents, a very square-looking pond.
+They have an open-air curling rink which was, for all intents, a very square-looking pond.
 The cricket pitch looked much the same.

-Anyway, the dry weather stayed with us for about three-quarters of that loop, and then the heavens opened again and we got completely drenched just as we were starting to feel like we’d dried out.
+Anyway, it didn’t rain again for about three-quarters of that loop, but then the heavens opened once more and we got completely drenched just as we were starting to feel like we’d dried out.
 “Booooooo!”
 And “Hissssss!”
 I say.
 The drenching dampened the enthusiasm as well as the clothing.
 I looked at the proposed northern loop (the planned final one of the day) and suggested that 6-7 of them looked as if they could be done as a drive-by, so we went off with that in mind.
-Scott stayed in the car, while I jumped out, got more wet, and dashed as quickly as I could to and from a few more caches.
+Scott stayed in the car, while I jumped out, got wetter, and dashed as quickly as I could to and from a few more caches.